Leomconti/3d-animated-chat/README.md

 Frontend with React, Typescript, React-Three-Fiber, Backend with fastapi, OpenAI api, instructor

-I wanted to do an application with 3D characters, chat with LLMs and animations, so I did this poc
+I wanted to do an application with 3D characters, chat with LLMs and animations, so I did this poc.

+(Despite the animation controls in the screen they were being triggered by the LLM from the backend)

 <img width="1753" alt="image" src="https://github.com/user-attachments/assets/4b88f781-c3e1-4e84-9a37-00e88c24b557" />